-- 5. If a smartphone is placed on the charger and 2 turns off or turns yellow, remove the smartphone and any objects from the pad.
+- A green will appear on the infotainment display, next to the phone icon.
+This indicates that the smartphone is detected. - 5.
+If a smartphone is placed on the charger and turns off or turns yellow, remove the smartphone and any objects from the pad.
 Turn the smartphone 180 degrees and wait a few seconds before placing/aligning it on the pad again.

-6. If a smartphone is placed on the charger and further turns red, the charger and/or the smartphone is overheated.
+6. If a smartphone is placed on the charger and turns red, the charger and/or the smartphone is overheated.
 Remove the smartphone and any objects from the charger in order to cool the system.